i OECD developments

 The FATF recently conducted mutual evaluations of national implementation of the FATF Recommendations.
 A mutual evaluation report provides a detailed analysis of a country's system in place designed for preventing criminal abuse of the financial system.

 The UK's mutual evaluation took place in autumn 2018 and received the highest rating possible as well as a rating of 'substantial' in a further four areas.
 The UK was found to be 'substantially effective' (the second-highest rating) in relation to beneficial ownership transparency.
 The UK was also found to have a system in relation to trust beneficial ownership, which is entirely technically compliant with FATF's recommendations.
 However, areas were identified where there is need for further work including reforming the UK's Suspicious Activity Reporting regime and improving the quality of information held at Companies House.
+The most recent evaluation undertaken by FATF and the Middle East and North Africa Financial Action Task Force assessed the UAEs anti-money laundering and counter terrorist financing system in 2020.
+It was determined that the UAE must urgently take action to strengthen its position and the effectiveness of its measures to stop money laundering, terrorist financing and proliferation financing.

 In addition, from 2021, overseas entities wishing to own UK property will need to identify and register their real owners.
 Entities failing to comply will be unable to sell, buy, lease or mortgage UK property and could face criminal sanctions and fines.